 In this United States Court of Appeals for the Eleventh Circuit case, Alberts got around the foreign requirement by stating that the fact that the cruise ship itself traveled in international waters contemplated performance in other countries, satisfying the international relationship requirement.
 Accordingly, despite the applicability of the Jones Act, and its provisions precluding contracting away a seaman’s right to a jury trial and attempt to lessen liability, the court, in this case, ruled the arbitration provision was enforceable and the cruise ship crew member would be required to arbitrate his claims.

 This is yet another setback for seamen, especially United States citizens who would not contemplate a court could consider their relationship to be an international or foreign relationship with a cruise ship company based in Miami.
 Contact our Port of Miami barge boat accident lawyers and Port of Miami accident and injury lawyer today.

 Call Our Maritime Accident + Injury Lawyers Today

 Our cruise ship accident lawyers and Florida container ship accident lawyers at Rivkind and Margulies, P.A., continue to fight for crew members, whether in court or arbitration and continue to pursue all arguments to avoid arbitration, and to avoid employers of seamen trying to escape their responsibilities under this remedial legislation called the Jones Act.
-Our law firm is committed to helping crew members receive justice.
+Our Tampa Bay drowning death lawyer committed to helping crew members receive justice.